sergeyvilov/ML4RG-2023-project/README.md

 Additional research questions may include:

-* Are high complexity motifs easier to reconstruct?
+* Are high complexity or low complexity motifs easier to reconstruct?
-* Are stronger motifs (*Stepwise_R-1*>0.1) reconstructed better?
+* What is the overall masked accuracy for each protein when all its binding sites are considered?
-* Would MLM training on aligned sequences (i.e. Whole Genome Alignment) improve predictions?
+* Does masked accuracy improve on motifs with strong interspecies conservation?
 * ...

 These questions will be discussed at later stages of the project.